Babies die as congenital syphilis continues a decade-long surge

 In 2012, 332 babies were born infected with the disease.
 In 2021, that number had climbed nearly sevenfold, to at least 2,268, according to preliminary estimates.
 And 166 of those babies died.

-About 7 percent of babies diagnosed with syphilis in recent years have died; thousands of others born with the disease have faced problems that include brain and bone malformations, blindness and organ damage.
+About 7% of babies diagnosed with syphilis in recent years have died; thousands of others born with the disease have faced problems that include brain and bone malformations, blindness and organ damage.

 For public health officials, the situation is all the more heartbreaking, considering that congenital syphilis rates reached near-historic modern lows from 2000 to 2012 amid ambitious prevention and education efforts.
 By 2020, following a sharp erosion in funding and attention, the nationwide case rate was more than seven times that of 2012.